Billy Campbell

 William Oliver Campbell (born July 7, 1959) is an American film and television actor.
-He first gained recognition for his recurring role as Luke Fuller in the TV series Dynasty.
-Then he became known for playing Rick Sammler on Once and Again, Det.
+He first gained recognition for his recurring role as Luke Fuller in the TV series Dynasty and in The Rocketeer.
+Then, he became known for playing Rick Sammler on Once and Again, Det.
 Joey Indelli on Crime Story, Jordan Collier on The 4400, and Dr. Jon Fielding on the Tales of the City miniseries.
 His most notable films include The Rocketeer, Bram Stoker's Dracula and Enough.
 He portrayed Darren Richmond on the AMC television series The Killing, Dr. Alan Farragut in the SYFY series Helix and Det.
 John Cardinal on CTV's Cardinal.

 Early life

-Campbell was born in Charlottesville, Virginia.
-He attended Fork Union Military Academy and Western Albemarle High School.
-His parents divorced when he was two years old.
+William Oliver Campbell was born on July 7, 1959, in Charlottesville, Virginia.
+He attended Fork Union Military Academy, Western Albemarle High School and New Trier East High School.
+His parents divorced when he was very young.

 Career

 After an appearance in an episode of the hit 1980s sitcom Family Ties, Campbell's first prominent role was that of Luke Fuller, Steven Carrington's lover on Dynasty.
 Campbell appeared in the show's fifth season (1984–85) when Dynasty was the number one show on American television.
 Following this, he had a regular role as Detective Joey Indelli on the 1986–88 NBC series Crime Story.
 Campbell was the first choice of the producers of Star Trek: The Next Generation to play the role of William Riker, but lost the role to Jonathan Frakes.
 Campbell appeared as a guest star during the show's second season, portraying the title character in "The Outrageous Okona".

-In 1991 Campbell played the lead role in The Rocketeer.
-He went on to appear as Quincey Morris, a vampire hunter in Bram Stoker's Dracula (1992).
-In 1993, he starred in the short-lived detective series Moon Over Miami, and won the role of Dr. Jon Fielding in the television adaptation of Tales of the City.
+In 1991, Campbell played the lead role and love interest of Jennifer Connelly's character in The Rocketeer.
+He went on to appear as Quincey Morris, a Texan vampire hunter in Bram Stoker's Dracula (1992).
+In 1993, he starred in the short-lived detective series Moon Over Miami.
+That same year, he was seen in the role of Dr. Jon Fielding in the television adaptation of Tales of the City.
 He appeared in the sequels More Tales of the City in 1998, and Further Tales of the City in 2001.

-In 1999 Campbell began his role as Rick Sammler on Once and Again, opposite Sela Ward.
+In 1999, Campbell began his role as Rick Sammler on Once and Again, opposite Sela Ward.
 The series ran for three seasons until 2002, during which time Campbell received a Golden Globe nomination for Best Actor in a Dramatic Series.
 Campbell then had a regular role as Jordan Collier on the sci-fi series The 4400, which aired for four seasons on the USA Network between 2004–2007.
 In 2005, he had a recurring role in the teen soap The O.C.